Skip Navigation and Go To Content

 Section 1: Regular

 There shall be at least nine regular meetings of the IFC in each calendar year.
-These shall be scheduled by the Chair.
+The Chair shall be responsible for setting the schedule, location, format (e.g., in-person, virtual), and attendance requirements of the meeting.

 Section 2: Special